dandavies23/jargon-unchained/README.md

 -   [Lighthouse](https://developers.google.com/web/tools/lighthouse) I used it to audit performance of the application

 -   [Chrome DevTools ](https://developer.chrome.com/docs/devtools/)I used this service to test code changes and responsivity of landing page.

+- [Lambda Test](https://links.lambdatest.com/) used to check responsiveness on range of devices, OS and browsers